 We observe that GAED-3\--BP\--10 results in lower error rates compared to BP\--30.
 For code $\mathcal{C}_{1}$, GAED-3\--BP-10 shows a gain of $0.6\,\si{dB}$ compared to BP\--30 at an FER of $10^{-3}$ and also outperforms R-3-BP-10 by $1\,\si{dB}$.
 When decoding $\mathcal{C}_2$ and $\mathcal{C}_3$, GAED-3\--BP-10 also is able to yield a gain over BP-30.
 For code $\mathcal{C}_{2}$, R-3-BP-10 obtains a gain compared to GAED-3\--BP-10.
 However, in higher SNR regime, GAED-3-BP-10 is able to close the gap to R-3-BP-10.

-Comparing GAED-3-BP-30 and BP-90, i.e., when using decoders with increased complexity, similar improvements can be observed.
+Comparing GAED-3-BP-30 and BP-90, i.e., when decoding with increased complexity, similar improvements can be observed.
 For code $\mathcal{C}_3$, the performance of GAED-3-BP-10 and BP-90 coincide.
 Hence, the latter was omitted for clarity.
 As additional reference, we simulated the performance of BP-30 for $\mathcal{C}_{\mathrm{BCH}}$ using the optimized PCM \emph{1min} from \cite{channelcodes}.
 It can be observed that the performance of BP-30 for codes $\mathcal{C}_3$ and $\mathcal{C}_{\mathrm{BCH}}$ coincide over the whole SNR regime.
 Our simulations indicate that increasing the number of iterations does not yield further improvement for all decoders of $\mathcal{C}_3$.
-Note that GAEDs for $\mathcal{C}_2$ and $\mathcal{C}_3$ rely on elements from ${\mathrm{Aut}(\mathcal{C})\setminus \mathrm{Aut}_{\mathrm{C}}(\mathcal{C})}$, serving as proof that the generalized automorphism group can, in fact, improve decoding.
+Note that GAED for $\mathcal{C}_2$ and $\mathcal{C}_3$ relies on elements from ${\mathrm{GAut}(\mathcal{C})\setminus \mathrm{Aut}(\mathcal{C})}$, serving as proof that the generalized automorphism group can, in fact, improve decoding.